 Here is an example that shows you how to add a single filter to a Liveboard.
 To create a Liveboard filter:

 In the populated columns menu, select the Add filter icon next to the column you would like to filter on.

 Under Default values > Include, select the values to include in your answer.
 The filter modal only shows 500 values; if the column you selected has more than 500 values, you must use the filter search bar to find the additional values.

 If you want to exclude values, click Exclude and select values to exclude.

-When you apply a filter, the Liveboard is not automatically saved with your filter applied to every object in the Liveboard that was created from a worksheet.
-Liveboard filters do not apply to tables and charts built directly on top of base tables.
+When you apply a filter, the Liveboard isn’t automatically saved with your filter applied to every object in the Liveboard that was created from a worksheet.
+Liveboard filters don’t apply to tables and charts built directly on top of base tables.

 You can apply filters to only certain visualizations or tabs that you specify.
 To specify the visualizations or tabs that a Liveboard filter should apply to, follow these steps, or refer to Selective Liveboard filters: